canada-ca/design-system/common-design-patterns/social-media-channels.md

         <li>Vertical display includes a label next to each icon</li>
         <li>Horizontal display only includes the icons</li>
     </ul>
+    <h4>Optional link</h4>
+    <p>You can add a link with the label “More ways to connect” if you want to link to additional social media accounts or other departmental communications platforms (ie. podcasts, external magazine, etc.).
+The link should point to a page that lists all your social media accounts and additional ways to connect with/follow the department.</p>
     <p>If there is more than one account from a platform:</p>
     <ul>
         <li>Include the platform name next to its icon (vertical only)</li>